 At one time, shipping prices were determined solely by the weight of the box.
-A heavy box costs more to ship than a light box.
-Sure that makes sense.
+A heavier box costs more to ship than a lighter box.
+Sure, that makes sense.

 To save time, Kim Cridler recommends writing the dimensions of the shipping boxes on the outside of the box.

 The dimensional weight is a shipping factor that you can not avoid, but it is something to consider when you double box your artwork for shipping.
 A one-inch to two-inch margin between the interior and exterior shipping box is important to protect most artwork.
 So unless you have something unusual, any larger-sized outer box may be costing you more money for shipping.

 This post was updated on June 17, 2022, to provide current links.